By Oleksii Popov · · Updated

-Static hosting for vibe coders: one platform, many demo apps
+Static hosting for vibe coders: one platform, many apps

 Why I built this